szymontyburek/Arduino-Practice/README.md

   - unit is called Ohm (usually shortened to Ω the Greek letter Omega)
   - denote the values of resistors in kΩ (1,000 Ω) and MΩ (1,000,000 Ω)
 - used 3 different values of resistor (220Ω, 1kΩ, and 10kΩ)
+  - resistors look the same, except they have different colored stripes

+Lesson 3 (Button):

+- ddsdfs

+Shopping cart:

+- short jumper wires / spool of wires and wire strippers and make the short jumper wires yourself
+- plastic pieces for user to press when playing game
+- USB-A extension so PC isn't oriented in an unorthodox manner